 Red Van Lines doesn’t seem to vet any of the brokers it connects you with.
 You could end up with a reputable moving broker or with a scammy company trying to take advantage of you.

 Bottom line: We don’t recommend Red Van Lines.
 It won’t give you any special moving expertise or discounts.
 And you don’t know who it’s selling your contact information to.

 🚚 Need help finding a legit moving company?
 The experts at Clever Move can give you personalized recommendations for FREE, and there’s no obligation to book.
 Get started now.

 Red Van Lines: In-Depth Breakdown

 Red Van Lines doesn’t offer much in the way of value.
+Its website states that “the essence of our service is to connect you with 3rd party service providers.”
 Because it’s not a real broker, you won’t get discounted rates or clear prices that let you shop around.

 Instead, you’ll get spammed by a bunch of different brokers and still have to go through each of their processes to get a quote.
 Red Van Lines adds more steps to your move without offering any clear value in return.